 - Using a modular vertical gardening system such as the Mini-Garden

 One of the very best things about gardening and using plants is trying out new ideas.
-Plant combinations, colour schemes, soil types, recycled materials, different planters the list variables is endless and fascinating.
+Plant combinations, colour schemes, soil types, recycled materials, different planters the list of variables are endless and fascinating.

-This was a good 10 years ago when green walling was in it’s infancy.
-The client had seen what Pierre Blanc was doing with geo-textile based living walls and wanted to try something similar.
+This was at least 10 years ago when green-walling was in its infancy.
+The client had seen what Pierre Blanc was doing with geotextile-based living walls and wanted to try something similar.

-Enviromat is the only UK grown sedum matting that has a strong nylon net woven into the backing.
+Enviromat is the only UK-grown sedum matting that has a strong nylon net woven into the backing.
 This net means that Enviromat is strong enough to be hung vertically without all of the growing medium and the plants sliding off.
-In theory, that means that Enviromat can be used for green walling.
+In theory, that means that Enviromat can be used for growing a green wall.

-In actual fact, the problem with using sedum matting to make a green wall was the plants’ growth habit.
-The sedums were trying to grow up towards the light and to do that they needed to grow at 90 degrees to the wall and then turn another 90 degrees to aim skywards.
+In actual fact, the problem with using sedum matting to make a green wall was the plants’ growth habits.
+The sedums were trying to grow up towards the light, and to do that, they needed to grow at 90 degrees to the wall and then turn another 90 degrees to aim skywards.
 That created a bend in the plant.
-The bent stem was weak and broke easily meaning that the plant couldn’t access sunlight and therefore starved
+The bent stem was weak and broke easily, meaning that the plant couldn’t access sunlight and therefore starved.

 In a word, don’t.
-Sedum matting is fine for a temporary green wall – for example as an exhibit at a flower show.
+Sedum matting is fine for a temporary green wall, for example as an exhibit at a flower show.
 But it won’t last.
 While beautiful, a longer-lasting and more permanent solution is our highly-rated sedum green roof.